 Plant bare root clematis in pots to give them a head start.
 Planting bare root clematis in pots is what you do if you can’t yet plant them in the garden.
 If you are planting directly in the garden this is the same method.

 Please note: there is a full-length step-by-step video you can watch me do this linked at the end of this post.

 Why Plant Bare Root Clematis

-Be careful when buying at big box stores as they can have gotten dried out.
+Be careful when buying at big box stores as they may have dried out.
 I have had great success buying them at Costco.
-In my area Costco carries the Longfield Garden bare root perennials and they are in tip top condition.
+In my area, Costco carries the Longfield Garden bare root perennials and they are in tip-top condition.

 You can also order directly from Longfield Gardens online and I often do.
 Everything I have ever ordered from them is top-notch.

 Use one-gallon nursery pots or something similar in size.
 This gives the roots room for healthy root growth.

 Recycled pots from previous plant purchases will work great, just clean and sanitize well between uses.